 The Lighthouse Senior Tech Program is a 16-week training course designed for older-blind individuals who are interested in enhancing their independence through the use of computer technology.
-It is divided into two 8-week modules.
+It is divided into two eight-week modules.
 Applicants receive an initial assessment and typing test to determine whether they possess the physical and cognitive skills necessary to successfully complete the program.
 Potential applicants who do not exhibit proficiency in typing and keyboard management are not immediately accepted into the program, but they are welcome to attend free typing classes to develop their skills prior to acceptance.

 The purpose of the Senior Tech Program is to enhance the independence of adult-blind individuals by teaching them the skills they need to perform common activities of daily living (ADLs) through the use of standard computer applications and internet functions.
-Upon completion of the 2-part program, each client will have been taught the skills necessary to perform the following ADL tasks:
+Upon completion of the two-part program, each client will have been taught the skills necessary to perform the following ADL tasks:

 - Creating documents in Word for correspondence or personal file management